lch43/RBXMX-pixelMapper/README.md

 ### Step 6:

 - Pass the .rbxmx file into the Python script.
-    - If you are using Python put the .rbxmx file in the same directory as miniMapper.py and try
+    - If you are using Python put the .rbxmx file in the same directory as pixelMapper.py and try
-        - `python miniMapper.py RBXMX-File-Name.rbxmx`
+        - `python pixelMapper.py RBXMX-File-Name.rbxmx`
-    - If you are using [miniMapper.exe](Python/miniMapper.exe) you can just drag the .rbxmx file onto the miniMapper.exe file and it will run.
+    - If you are using [pixelMapper.exe](Python/pixelMapper.exe) you can just drag the .rbxmx file onto the pixelMapper.exe file and it will run.
         - If you want to make the .exe file yourself run
-            - `pyinstaller --onefile --icon=miniMapper.ico miniMapper.py`
+            - `pyinstaller --onefile --icon=pixelMapper.ico pixelMapper.py`

 - Files should end up in the same directory as the .rbxmx file.